chrisbanas/trader_radar/README.md

 ## Technologies, Libraries, APIs

-- **JavaScript:** The core programming language used to create Trader Radar.
+- **Vanilla JavaScript:** Trader Radar is a single page app.
-- **HTML/CSS:** The markup and styling languages used to create the user interface of the heat map.
+- **HTML 5/CSS 3:** The markup and styling languages used to create the user interface of the heat map.
 - **Charting libraries:** Used for creating the stock heat map and candle stick chart from [D3](https://d3js.org/)
     - [D3 Treemap](https://observablehq.com/@d3/treemap)
     - [D3 Candle Stick Chart](https://observablehq.com/@d3/candlestick-chart)